Wombat State Forest: History

-Much of the forest land was logged extensively following the gold rush era of the mid-1800s, during which gold was discovered in Blackwood.
-The timber was used to line mine shafts and as tunnel supports, as sleepers for tramways, to fire mine boilers, as piles for piers and docks, and as electric poles, heavy construction timbers and fuel.
-In 1860, the Land Act (Section 80) was created, prohibiting the slashing and clearing of trees.
+Much of the forest land was logged extensively following the gold rush era of the mid-19th century, when gold was discovered in Blackwood.
+The timber was used to line mine shafts and as tunnel supports, to fire mine boilers, as railway sleepers, as piles for piers and docks and other heavy construction, as electricity poles, and as domestic fuel.
+In 1860, the Land Act (Section 80) was passed, prohibiting the slashing and clearing of trees.
 Eleven years later, in 1871, the Wombat State Forest was established.

-By 1884, there were 36 saw mills in operation in the Wombat and Bullarook Forests, the wood being shipped to Melbourne, and around Victoria.
+By 1884, there were 36 saw mills in operation in the Wombat and Bullarook Forests, the wood being shipped to Melbourne and around Victoria.
 There was little or no regeneration, and the young trees were burned.
 That eventually resulted in what a late 1890s Royal Commission described as a "ruined forest".
 For the next 50 years, the forest was closed to mining and logging, to allow it to regenerate.